 Byron Bay is the eastern most point of Australia 's mainland on the New South Wales ' north coast.
 It is famous for its alternative lifestyles and attracts people from all walks of life.

 Byron Bay is about 1½ hours south of Brisbane and 40 minutes south of the Gold Coast.
-Gold Coast accommodation have a variety rooms for all kind of budgets.
+Gold Coast accommodations are easy to find for anyone on a budget.

 The North Coast of NSW enjoys a wonderful sub-tropical climate and Byron Bay weather has been described as an all-year delight.
 Byron Bay’s climate means it has hot, rainy summers and cool, dry winters.
 The summer months of December - February will see an average of around 27C with evening showers often coming in off the coast to cool things down.
 Sea temperatures are also warm at this time of year with 22-23C not uncommon although late summer will see the climate become more humid.
 Winter is usually dry with endless cloudless, blue skies and daily temperatures of 20C.
 Still great to wear shorts, although cooler evenings require warmer clothing. read more about the weather in Byron Bay.

 Do search for the best Byron Bay car rental deals which compares car hire between the main car hire companies and you then book but do not pay at this stage, give it a go:

 Seen microlights flying around but not sure what they were?
 Now’s your chance to find out with as a passenger on a trial flight.
 Your experienced pilot will handle the controls as you experience flying in an open cockpit – although once airborne you’ll have the chance to take the controls yourself.
 Choose from a variety of routes over Byron Bay’s stunning scenery – the headlands, the beaches, the hinterland – even whale watching if the season is right!